hirosystems/platform-template-fundraising-dapp/README.md

 3. **Start the Frontend Application**

 Start the Next.js application from the front-end directory.
 ```bash
 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) to view and interact with the marketplace.
+Visit `[http://localhost:3000](http://localhost:3000)` in your browser to view and interact with the marketplace.
 If Devnet is running, your test wallets will already be funded and connected for testing.

 ## Customization

 To customize this app for your fundraiser, edit the files `front-end/src/constants/campaign.ts` and `front-end/public/campaign-details.md`.
 Add images for the carousel to the `front-end/public/campaign` folder.

+The given Devnet deployment plan (found in `clarity/deployments/default.devnet-plan.yaml`) includes steps to initialize the campaign with a given funding goal.
+You can customize this plan as desired.

+When you're ready to deploy in Testnet or Mainnet, you can choose to add similar steps to your testnet/mainnet deployment plans, or you can initialize your campaign manually by calling the `fundraising.initialize-campaign` function on-chain.

 ## About the Smart Contracts